MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/drive-symmetry-considerations.md

 It is recommended to use drives of the same sizes whenever possible.

-Mixing-and-matching cache drives of different sizes will not boost cache performance uniformly: only IO to [drive bindings](understand-the-cache.md#server-side-architecture) with larger cache drives may see improved performance.
+Using cache drives of different sizes will not boost cache performance uniformly: only IO to [drive bindings](understand-the-cache.md#server-side-architecture) with larger cache drives may see improved performance.
 See [Understanding the cache](understand-the-cache.md) to learn more.

-Mixing-and-matching capacity drives of different sizes may result in stranded capacity – see the next section.
+Using capacity drives of different sizes may result in stranded capacity – see the next section.

    > [!WARNING]
-   > Capacity drives of different sizes in different servers may result in stranded capacity.
+   > Differing capacity drives sizes across servers may result in stranded capacity.

 ## Understand: stranded capacity